What is a UPS System and How Does It Actually Work?

 Sizing Your UPS: Matching Power to Your Needs

 One of the most crucial steps is correctly sizing your UPS.
-This involves calculating the total power load (in watts or VA) of all the equipment you intend to protect and determining the desired runtime (how long you need the UPS to provide backup power).
+This involves calculating the total power load, in watts or VA, of all the equipment you intend to protect and determining the desired runtime.
 Undersizing can lead to overloads and failure, while oversizing can be an unnecessary expense.
 At Camali Corp, we help clients analyze their load requirements to specify the optimal UPS capacity.

 The Importance of Professional Installation and Maintenance